Generalised Umbral Moonshine: Background

-An important way to construct new chiral CFTs is to ``orbifold" a chiral CFT that has a discrete symmetry group $G$\cite{FLMBerk,Dixon:1985jw,Dixon:1986jc,Dijkgraaf:1989hb} by combining $g$-twisted modules for $g\in G$.
-The $g$-twisted sector Hilbert space, denoted by ${\cal H}_g$, has remaining symmetries given by elements of $G$ commuting with $g$.
-By considering these symmetries, one can define the twisted-twined partition function \be Z_{(g,h)}(\t) = \Tr_{{\cal H}_g} h\, q^{L_0-c/24} \ee for all commuting pairs $(g,h)$ of $G$.
-Recall that in a (non-chiral) orbifold conformal field theory the above quantity is associated to a torus path integral interpretation with $g$-boundary condition for the spatial circle and $h$-boundary condition for the temporal circle.
-Hence, for any $\g =\sm abcd \in {\rm SL}_2(\ZZ)$ the transformation $\tau\mapsto {a\t+b\over c\t+d}$ of the torus complex structure is equivalent to the transformation $(g,h) \mapsto (g',h')= (g^a h^c, g^b h^d )$ of the twisting-twining elements.
-When working with a chiral theory, this consideration then leads to the expectation that $Z_{(g,h)}(\tfrac{a\t+b}{c\t+d})$ and $ Z_{(g',h')}(\t) $ coincide up to a phase.
+An important way to construct new chiral CFTs is to ``orbifold" a chiral CFT that has a~discrete symmetry group~$G$~\cite{Dijkgraaf:1989hb,Dixon:1985jw,Dixon:1986jc, FLMBerk} by combining $g$-twisted modules for $g\in G$.
+The $g$-twisted sector Hilbert space, denoted by ${\cal H}_g$, has remaining symmetries given by elements of $G$ commuting with~$g$.
+By considering these symmetries, one can define the twisted-twined partition function

+for all commuting pairs $(g,h)$ of $G$.
+Recall that in a (non-chiral) orbifold conformal field theory the above quantity is associated to a torus path integral interpretation with a $g$-twisted monodromy/defect for the spatial circle and $h$-boundary condition for the temporal circle.
+Hence, for any $\g =\sm abcd \in {\rm SL}_2(\ZZ)$ the transformation $\tau\mapsto {a\t+b\over c\t+d}$ of the torus complex structure is equivalent to the transformation $(g,h) \mapsto (g',h')= \big(g^a h^c, g^b h^d \big)$ of the twisting-twining elements.
+When working with a chiral theory, this consideration then leads to the expectation that $Z_{(g,h)}\big(\tfrac{a\t+b}{c\t+d}\big)$ and $ Z_{(g',h')}(\t) $ coincide up to a phase.
 Indeed, eight years after the monstrous moonshine conjecture, Norton proposed the following.